Craig Jones (motorcyclist): Tributes

-The Autódromo Internacional do Algarve in Portimão, whose owners are also involved in Jones' Parkalgar Honda team, has named a corner on the track after Jones.
+The Algarve International Circuit in Portimão, whose owners are also involved in Jones' Parkalgar Honda team, has named a corner on the track after Jones.

 British Superbike rider Cal Crutchlow raced in one of Jones' spare helmets at the BSB meeting at Knockhill a week later.

 On 14 March 2009, Eugene Laverty won for Parkalgar at Losail in World Supersport.
 His bike carried a small decal of Jones' #18, and in the post-race interview Laverty dedicated the win to Jones, crediting the work he had done in making the team competitive.

 On 17 August 2008, James Toseland rode the Czech Republic motorcycle Grand Prix with a black armband and carried Jones' number 18 on his fairing to express his sadness.

 On 7 September 2008 Tommy Hill rode Jones' bike around one lap of Donington Park in remembrance of his friend, while carrying the English flag.
 The marshalls also waved their flags.

 Craig Jones memorial at the Autódromo Internacional do Algarve

 On 22 October 2009, a tribute ceremony occurred, with the exhibition of a provisional statue, created by the Portuguese sculptor Paula Hespanha, representing Craig Jones on his motorbike after passing the finishing line.
 This statue will be the main part of a monument, already partially built, which also includes the architectural arrangement of the main access roundabout to the racetrack, created by Paula Hespanha and Portuguese architect Manuel Pedro Ferreira Chaves.

 This monument is a landscape sculpture, representing the main straight of a racing circuit, which extends up to the car park of the main grandstand.
 This large-scale artistic intervention serves to frame the statue but will also be useful as an access that will allow pedestrian approach to the statue.

 The owner of Autódromo Internacional do Algarve and Parkalgar racing team, Paulo Pinheiro, declared: "it is a very special thanks to Craig Jones who will be forever immortalized in our memories.
 This tribute will keep alive the admiration and respect for the work of Craig in the motorcycling world ".
 "This monument will ensure that Craig Jones will never be forgotten."

-The inauguration of the marble and stainless steel statue was expected to occur in 2010.
-If completed in 2011, this will be the only stone statue in the world representing a motorbike.
+The inauguration of the marble and stainless steel statue occurred in 2009.